cyber-science/2025/_pages/crs-preview.md

 <p>
 During preparation of your final camera-ready manuscript, any change to the list of authors and paper title must be informed with valid reasons by emailing
   <a href="mailto:cyberscitech2024@gmail.com">cyberscitech2024@gmail.com</a>
   and must be approved by the conference chairs before September 13, 2024.
-Fail to do so, your paper may be delayed (or even excluded) from being included in the Proceedings.
+Failure to do so, your paper may be delayed (or even excluded) from being included in the Proceedings.
 </p>
 <p>